 - Clipless shoes and pedals are more technological advanced- Most pros these days ride clipless.
 This applies to both road and mountain bikers.
 These guys demand the best, most advanced gear the provides the best performance.
 Because of this, a lot of time and money goes into research and development to improve clipless shoes and pedals.
 Average cyclists like you and me get to take advantage of this same technology.

-- Your feet can’t slip off the pedal- The cleats keep your feet attached to the pedals, even in wet and slippery conditions or while riding rough terrain.
+- Your feet can’t slip off the pedal- The cleats keep your feet attached to the pedals, even while riding in wet and slippery conditions or while riding rough terrain.
 This inspires confidence through rough or technical sections of the trail.
 Having your feet slip off the pedal is one less thing to worry about.

 - You can pull up on the pedals- If you’re on a steep climb and your legs have reached the point of exhaustion, you can give your muscles a break by pulling up on the pedals.
 This uses a different set of muscles and helps you to get a bit more power to reach the top of the hill.
 Keep in mind that pulling up on the pedals is inefficient and isn’t proper technique.
 Having said this, most people who ride clipless do it anyway on occasion.

 - Clipless shoes increase efficiency- According to this scientific study, rigid shoes with clipless pedals are more efficient than sneakers and flat pedals.

 - More foot comfort while riding- Clipless shoes tend to be more rigid than regular athletic shoes.
 These rigid shoes distribute your weight across your entire foot instead of putting all of your weight on the ball of your foot.
 Rigid shoes also prevent foot flex.
 After a long day in the saddle, foot pain and fatigue are reduced by riding clipless.